-There are likely to be some upgrades to water management in 2019 within the existing disturbance footprint associated with MOD 1 and 2 described in Section 7.1.2.
+There are likely to be some upgrades to water management in 2020 within the existing disturbance footprint associated with MOD 1 and 2 described in Section 7.1.2.
+Other minor updates to erosion and sediment control will be completed to ensure the site is effectively operating.